-Option C, a 1⁄2 cent increase in the sales tax in November, 2024 would provide sufficient funding to avoid major reductions and to preserve our assets.
-The City Council could also use some of the funding for other priorities.
+Option C, a 1⁄2 cent increase in the sales tax in November, 2024, would provide sufficient funding to avoid major reductions and to preserve our assets.
+It would not provide additional funding to improve streets.

 Option A: No Sales Tax and Adoption of Proposed Budget Scenario